Catalytic Converter FAQ

 Q: How do you determine what universal converter to use?

 A: When installing a universal converter, it must still meet the emission requirements of the vehicle and cannot be chosen by size alone.
-By looking up a specific vehicle in the catalog or website (add in link), you will find the recommended universal converter with the appropriate loading.
+By looking up a specific vehicle in the catalog or website, you will find the recommended universal converter with the appropriate loading.
 If a universal converter is not listed for your specific application, please refer to the universal converter specifications guidelines.

 Q: What makes a converter become red hot and/or melt the brick (thermal meltdown)?